 Nothing is a competition.

 “He who is not contented with what he has, would not be contented with what he would like to have.”Socrates

 And you’d be right.
 These are among the thousands of cliché quotes we’ll hear in our lifetime.

 Every day I open the meditation app I use (Insight Timer), I’m involuntarily greeted by a quote.
 This is a recent change.
 I just opened the app to get my stats and “The world is changed by examples, not opinions.” appeared on my phone screen.

-Quotes suffer from a type of the inescapable ailment of collapsed contexts.
+Quotes suffer from the inescapable ailment that is collapsed contexts.